Ottawa Centre / Previous Speakers

 Ottawa Chapter of Sigma Xi)

-Charles Thomas (Tom) McElroy Industrial Research Chair in Atmospheric Remote Sounding, York University
+Stratospheric Ozone From Discovery to Recovery, and Beyond Charles Thomas (Tom) McElroy Industrial Research Chair in Atmospheric Remote Sounding, York University

 18 April 2013

-J. P. (Jim) Bruce Former ADM, Atmospheric Environment Service and a member of Forum for Leadership on Water (FLOW) Implications of Climate Change for Canada's Water
+Implications of Climate Change for Canada's Water J. P. (Jim) Bruce Former ADM, Atmospheric Environment Service and a member of Forum for Leadership on Water (FLOW)

-21 March 2013 Joanne St-Coeur Meteorological Service of Canada
+21 March 2013 Re-engineering the Weather Warning and Service Delivery System Joanne St-Coeur Meteorological Service of Canada

 5 February 2013

-Denis Gilbert
+Oceans and Climate Change Denis Gilbert

 CMOS Tour